mercymadueke/alx-low_level_programming/0x15-file_io/README.md

-a function that creates a file
+a function that appends text at the end of a file